Termites or white ants are present in almost any geographical conditions. So, the termite problem exists in the entire world.

 Drywood termites feed on dried wood and are moderate in action.
 They never depend on soil and prefer dried wood products.

-These are the ones that attack our wooden home products.
+These are the ones that attack the wooden structure and furniture in homes.

 Dampwood Termites

-These are the termites that find their life on high moisture containing wood.
-Damp wood termites rarely attack home wood as the wood used in the home are dry.
+These termites feed on wood with a high moisture content.
+Dampwood termites rarely attack wood in home as the wood used in homes is dry.

 Formosan Termites

-These are termites with wings and love the wood, moisture, and soil.
-They enter to any timber in contact with moist soil.
-The rate of destruction is more as they tend to live in huge colonies.
+Formosan Termites are termites with wings and they love wood, moisture, and soil.
+They enter any timber that’s in contact with moist soil.
+The rate of destruction is a lot higher than other types of termites as they tend to live in huge colonies.

 Subterranean Termites

-These are the termites that live on soil and feed on to tree root structure.
-Subterranean termites are the most destructive species and the main result of destruction in the US region.
+These termites live in soil and feed on tree root structures.
+Subterranean termites are the most destructive species and are the main culprit responsible for destruction in the USA region.

 Though there are 4 different types of termites, all are present in every sub-terrain.

-There is a possibility of any of the 4 attacking your wooden furniture.
-The most found termite is the dry-wood termite.
+There is a possibility of any of these 4 attacking your wooden furniture.
+The most commonly found termite is the drywood termite.

 Identifying An Infestation

-The first signs you can define for a termite infestation is the presence of winged flying termites.
-They are look-alikes of winged ants.
-You can witness these flying insects during spring or autumn.
+The first signs that you may have a termite infestation is the presence of winged flying termites.
+They are lookalikes of winged ants.
+You can witness these flying insects more during spring and autumn.

-The other methods to identify an infestation are:
+The other methods to identify a termite infestation are:

 Bubbling And Cracking Of Paint On Wooden Surfaces

-When the termites feed wood from inside, their activity and air cause the surface paint to crack and bubble indicating an infestation.
+When the termites feed on wood from the inside, their activity and air cause surface paint to crack and bubble.
+This is an indicating of a termite infestation.

 Hardwood Sounds Hollow

-When termites have infested the inside wood and maintain the outer structure, wood when tapped will produce a hollow sound.
+When termites have eaten out the inside of a wooden structure, the outer structure can often remain.
+When the wood is tapped it will produce a hollow sound.

 Vertical Mud Tube-Like Structure

-When a termite is in work they build tube-like structures on the wood to enhance their colony and breed.
-You can see vertical mud tube-like structure outside of the wood as a sign of their infestation.
+When a termite is at work they build tube-like structures on the wood to enhance their colony and breed.
+You can see vertical mud tubes outside of the wood.
+This is an obvious sign of a termite infestation.

-There are many ways in which you can treat a termite.
-Some of the tried and tested methods which you can do it by yourself to kill the termites are listed below.
+There are many ways in which you can treat termites.
+Some of the tried and tested methods for treating termites at home are listed below.

 Orange Essential Oil

-Orange oil extract can reduce your headache caused by termites.
+Orange oil extract can reduce the presence of termites.
 It contains an active ingredient call D-limonene.
-This active substance is proven time and again as toxic to bugs and insects.
+This active substance is proven time and again as being toxic to bugs and insects.

-Using this doesn’t kill termites in one go, but it reduces the wood-feeding capacity.
-All you need is to drill a small hole in the infested wood and put the oil into it.
+Using this doesn’t kill termites in one go, but it reduces their wood-feeding capacity.
+All you need to do is drill a small hole in the infested wood and put the oil into it.

 This method will take around 4 days to 2 weeks to completely remove termites.
-Repeat the steps every 3 days once.
+Repeat the steps every 3 days.

 Heat Treatment